 In response to this situation, we began a gradual transition in the currency we use to pay salaries, from Lebanese pounds to US dollars.
 This strategic move aimed to shield our employees' purchasing power from unpredictable currency fluctuations.
-By end 2023, 100% of salaries were paid out in US dollars.
+By end 2022, 85% of salaries were paid out in US dollars.
+Our aim is to restore salaries to their pre-crisis levels by the end of 2023 our healthcare and benefits package.

-The decline in public investment in health and education has also led us to recently re-evaluate our healthcare and benefits package.
 All our employees benefit from the national health coverage social security plan.
 However, with Lebanon's financial, economic and political crisis now in its third year, the capacity of the national social security fund to provide health coverage to its citizens has deteriorated.
 With medical inflation, the devaluation of the currency and the dollarization of costs, families are at risk of not being able to afford even basic healthcare.
 To support staff and their families during this time, we have expanded our health coverage to cover 75% of hospital expenses for our employees and their dependents, including spouses, children and parents, that were initially covered under national social security.
-We also encourage prevention and regular medical check-ups to raise awareness on health issues.
-For example, this past October, Matelec organized a session on breast cancer to highlight the importance of regular self-examinations and to extend support to the women in our community.
-For employees with children enrolled in primary and secondary schools, we also provide an educational allowance equivalent to 65% of their tuition fees.
+For employees with children enrolled in primary and secondary schools, we also provide an educational allowance equivalent to 65% of their tuition fees